-Call Us This Friday to Get $50 Off
+Call Us This Monday to Get $50 Off

 If you’ve ever dealt with a slow kitchen sink, you know how frustrating it can be.
 Water starts pooling, food scraps won’t wash down, and before you know it, your whole kitchen feels gross.
 It’s a common problem that almost everyone faces at some point.
-Whether you tackle a leaky pipe yourself or call in a plumber, this guide shows you exactly what to do, when to act, and how to keep everything flowing smoothly.
+Whether you tackle a leaky pipe yourself or call in a professional plumber, this guide shows you exactly what to do, when to act, and how to keep everything flowing smoothly.
 And if things get too messy, companies like Mr. Rooter Plumbing are always around to help.

 Most kitchen drain clogs come from food scraps, grease, soap, or a combination of these.
 Over time, they build up along the walls of your pipes.
 Grease may look like a liquid when hot, but it hardens when it cools and sticks to the inside of your drain.
 Bits of pasta, coffee grounds, or rice can cling to that grease, and pretty soon, you have a nasty clog.